-The Steering Committee helps to implement the decisions of the StreamNet Executive Committee, particularly as it relates to the content of the StreamNet databases and the queries it supports: StreamNet Fish Monitoring Data (trends) Query and Fish HLI Query (CAX).
+The Steering Committee helps to implement the decisions of the StreamNet Executive Committee, particularly as it relates to the content of the StreamNet databases and the queries it supports: StreamNet Fish Monitoring Data (trends) and CAP Fish HLI.
 This committee includes active participation by StreamNet and non-StreamNet members at the data manager level (Table 2, more details on the StreamNet Steering Committee webpage).
 This includes NOAA, BPA, NPCC, state agencies, and some tribal representatives.
-The committee is made up of technical project leaders from the StreamNet partner agencies as well as other related organizations involved in managing fisheries data, primarily in the Columbia Basin.
+The committee is made up of technical project leaders from StreamNet partner agencies and other related organizations involved in managing fisheries data and metadata, with a focus on the Columbia Basin.
 The chair is the PSMFC StreamNet Program Manager.

 Current Members Affiliation

 Nancy Leonard (Chair) PSMFC

-Sheryn Olson and Tami Wilkerson CRITFC
+Sheryn Olson CRITFC

+Tami Wilkerson CBF&W Library

 Kris Holmes NPCC

 Tom Pansky, Russell Scranton, and Matt Schwartz BPA

 Mari Williams NOAA-Fisheries

 Cedric Cooney ODFW

 Brodie Cox WDFW

 Angie Schmidt and Evan Brown IDFG

 Dawn Anderson MFWP

 George Batten Sitka Tech representing Colville Tribes

 Todd Gilmore USFWS

-(Doug Threloff retired in 2021)

 Jen Bayer USGS-PNAMP

-Table 2: Calendar Year 2021 members of the StreamNet Steering Committee
+Table 2: Calendar Year 2022 members of the StreamNet Steering Committee